Golden-Ratio Multiplier

 Who created the Golden-Ratio Multiplier?

 Philip Swift (@PositiveCrypto) first published the Golden-Ratio Multiplier in April 2019 and laid out the framework in long form in The Golden Ratio Multiplier: Unlocking the mathematically organic nature of Bitcoin adoption on Medium on 17 June 2019.
-The piece introduced the multiplier framework alongside the structurally similar Pi Cycle Top indicator.
-Swift mapped each prior cycle peak to a multiplier band: ×21 for 2011, ×13 for 2013, ×8 for the 2014 echo, ×5 for the 2018 high.
+The same work introduced the structurally similar Pi Cycle Top indicator (350DMA ×2 crossing the 111DMA).
+In his original mapping Swift placed the cycle tops at roughly ×21 (2011), ×13 (2013) and ×5 (2017).
+Our own recomputation against current daily-close data lands those tops a notch lower — see the table above — because of data-source and moving-average warm-up differences; treat Swift’s mapping and our recomputed multiples as two readings of the same shape, not identical numbers.

 350 days is just under one calendar year — long enough to absorb intra-year volatility but not so long that it dilutes cycle structure.
-Swift’s original tool used 350 explicitly because it produced the cleanest band alignment with the three cycle tops available at the time (2013 and 2017).
-Subsequent cycles have largely held the alignment.
-Shorter windows (200d) overreact to mid-cycle dips; longer windows (500d) lag the signal.
+Swift’s original tool used 350 explicitly because it produced the cleanest band alignment with the cycle tops available at the time (2013 and 2017).
+The number is selected, not derived: shorter windows (200d) overreact to mid-cycle dips and longer windows (500d) lag the turn, so 350 sits at the sweet spot Swift found by inspection rather than by optimisation.

 Which Bitcoin cycle peak hit the highest multiplier band?